tony-john-mcneil/alexa-voice-service-avs-raspberry-pi/README.md

 Adding the device state indicator was pretty straight forward.

-Adding lighting effects coorosponding to the Alexa state.
+Adding lighting effects corresponding to the Alexa state.
 ----------------------------------------------------------

 I have connected an arduino to the PI via USB.
 The Arduino has individually addressable leds wired to it that are controlled